junguler/_image-manipulation/Triangula/README.md

 ```
 ![katana](https://user-images.githubusercontent.com/59083599/135897696-1176d7c7-53fb-4563-ad43-92cc94225ad0.gif)

-if you want to randomize the frames pass use this command
+if you want to randomize the frames use this command
 ```
 for file in T-* ; do mv -- "$file" "$(mktemp --dry-run XXXXXX.png)" ; done
 ```